-ºC - degree Celsius belongs to the international system of units for expressing everyday temperature units, understanding temperature as the physical unit that represents the level of heat.
-The Celsius scale uses as a reference the melting point of ice for its value 0, and the boiling point of water for its value 100, always at normal atmospheric pressure, according to the initial 19th century definition.
-Since 1948, the triple point of water (0.01ºC) has been chosen as the only point of reference and its value is defined from the absolute temperature unit, the Kelvin:
+ºC - Degree Celsius belongs to the international system of units to express the temperature units of daily use, understanding temperature as the physical unit that represents the level of heat.
+The Celsius scale uses as reference the melting point of ice for its value 0, and the boiling point of water for its value 100, always at normal atmospheric pressure, according to the initial definition of the 19th century.
+Since 1948, the triple point of water (0.01ºC) was chosen as the only reference point and its value is defined from the absolute temperature unit, the Kelvin: Tª (ºC) = T (K) - 273.15

 The main sources conditioning the indoor temperature are direct or indirect solar radiation, internal sources such as occupancy or equipment, as well as heating and air-conditioning systems, the type of ventilation used and the construction system of the building envelope.